 Which hand should wear the glove?

-Unless you opt to wear gloves on both hands like Tommy Gainey, you’ll want to wear the glove on your lead hand: the left hand for right-handed golfers and vice versa for lefties.
+Unless you wear gloves on both hands like Tommy Gainey, you’ll want to wear the glove on your lead hand: the left hand for right-handed golfers and vice versa for lefties.
 The lead hand has much more friction during the swing and more impact on grip pressure.

 What gloves provide excellent grip?